RiadBensalem/k8s-learning/lab05/README.md

-# Istructions: Storing Data with Volumes, Mounts and Claims
+# Instructions: Storing Data with Volumes, Mounts and Claims

  - Deploy the todo-list app manifest.
  - Get the LoadBalancer service URL, and check the logs for investigation.